laduplessis/MasterSimulator/README.md

 Some parameter conversions are hardcoded into the script, so only one parameterisation needs to be included in the config file.
 In particular to add in both parameterisations for the birth-death skyline model (as infection/recovery/sampling rates and as reproductiveNumber/becomeUninfectious/samplingProportion).

 ### 2.)
-MakeBEASTXML.py
-Creates a BEAST2 XML file

- a template BEAST XML file along with a YAML config file and a trees file (produced through MASTER, or any other tool) to create a set of XMLs (one per tree) that can be run in BEAST to infer parameters.
+MakeBeastXML.py
+Creates a BEAST2 XML file.
+Input parameters for the template XML file should be specified in a YAML config file.
+To make it possible to use the same config file as the simulations the template file, output directory and filename may be specified as input options.
+If an input directory is supplied, the script will be run on every file in the directory that matches the pattern for a config file (default = `*.cfg`).

+The script will look for the output trees of the simulation and iterate through all trees in the simulation output, creating a BEAST2 XML file for each tree.
+The sampling times of tips in the tree are read from the output file and the tMRCA is set to time = 0.

+### 3.)
+CheckBEAST.py
+Need to check if this works the way it is supposed to (summarise results from replicate simulations and automatically check convergence).

+### 4.) plotSimulations.R
+Plots the result of the MASTER simulations in R. This file is currently hard-coded for the 3 types of simulations in the project, but can be easily extended.